RamiroBarreira/VoicePathologyDetection_DL/README.md

 # VoicePathologyDetection_DL
- Deep Learning for detecting pathological voices.
+ Deep Learning for detecting pathological voices.<br>
  Train and test a Convolutional Neural Network (CNN) for a voice pathology detection system.